99degree/android_vendor_meizu_m851q/README.md

 phh Android 10 rom quack(v210) and upward release should also working, better with v219 to fix LCD backlight issue: https://github.com/phhusson/treble_experimentations/releases

+A friendly reminder, don't flash boot.IMG, instead, use fastboot to boot load the twrp and upload the system\vendor to /sdcard and flash.
+Then again do fastboot boot boot.img.clear to enter los.